django-crispy-forms/django-crispy-forms/docs/tags.rst

 Bootstrap Helper attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are currently some helper attributes that only have functionality for a specific template pack.
-These doesn't necessarily mean that they won't be supported for other template packs in the future.
+This doesn't necessarily mean that they won't be supported for other template packs in the future.

 **help_text_inline = False**
     Sets whether help texts should be rendered inline or block.
 If set to ``True`` help texts will be rendered ``help-inline`` class, otherwise using ``help-block``.
 By default text messages are rendered in block mode.